apiaryio/api-blueprint/Tutorial.md

     Gist Fox API is a **pastes service** similar to [GitHub's Gist][http://gist.github.com].

 The API Name header might be followed by any arbitrary Markdown-formatted discussion.
 Preferably about your API.

+> **Note:** We will provide much richer description in the final blueprint of Gist Fox API.
+By adding details about **authentication, used media types and error handling**.
+You will find it in the full listing of the Gist Fox API Blueprint at the bottom of this fike.

 > **Note:** Should you need a clarification of some terms as used through this document refer to [API Blueprint Glossary of Terms](Glossary%20of%20Terms.md).